« BackRats learned to drivetheconversation.comSubmitted by uprootdev a year ago

 I don't get grinding at work to buy your pet rat a new car, no.

-• animal_spirits 7 months ago
+• animal_spirits a year ago

 For some, living means sharing your life and joy with animals.
 Some people are brought joy by taking care of them.

-• Mistletoe 7 months ago
+• Mistletoe a year ago

 Maybe it is hard coded in sentient beings to enjoy moving at speed with very little energy expenditure.
 To quote C.S.
 Lewis in the The Last Battle-